-If you are thinking about applying to The Catholic University of America, the deadline for Fall 2023 admissions is January 15 and there is no application fee, which means it is free to apply.
+If you are applying to The Catholic University of America, the regular decision application deadline is January 15 and there is no application fee, which means it is free to apply.

 Students who submit their applications to The Catholic University of America for fall should hear back from The Catholic University of America by May 1.